Student Writing Competition

 The AIPN reserves the right to award less than two prizes if it determines that the quality of the essays does not warrant two prizes.

-o Roundtrip, advance booking coach tickets to International Conference location
+- Roundtrip, advance booking coach tickets to conference city

-o Standard lodging at the conference location during the conference, and
+- Standard lodging at the Summit location, and

-o Student membership in the AIPN for one year.
+- Student membership in the AIPN for 2017.

-In addition, the winning essays may be published by AIPN in the Advisor and will be eligible for publication in the Journal or World Energy Law and Business.
+In addition, the winning essays may be published by AIPN in the Advisor or may be eligible for publication in the Journal or World Energy Law and Business.

 2011 Winning Papers